-3. Racist Incidents
+3. Bullying, prejudice and Racist Incidents

-Our policy on racist incidents is set out separately and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
-We keep a record of racist incidents and report them to the Local Authority.
+Our policy on racist incidents is set out separately and acknowledges that repeated prejudice or racist incidents or a single serious incident may lead to consideration under child protection procedures.
+We keep a record of bullying, prejudice and racist incidents and report6 them to the Local Authority.